 - Professions who can be licensed counselors in NC

-- Contact information for the Oklahoma Professional Counselor Licensing Division, Professional Organizations and Schools Offering Counseling Programs
+- Contact information for the Oklahoma Professional Counselor Licensing Division, Professional Organizations and Schools Offering Counseling Degree Programs.

 All licenses require education at the master’s level or higher.
 You will need to demonstrate three semester hours (or five quarter hours) in each of the following content areas:

 - Counseling theories and techniques

 - Orientation to the professional counseling profession

 - Lifestyle and development